-This act, requires you, as the owner, to give 90 days notice to someone before they can be formally evicted, so if you are buying the property for investment purposes you will need to factor in this long period before you can so any work or attempt to monetize the asset.
+This act requires you as the owner to give 90 days notice to someone before they can be formally evicted, so if you are buying a house with existing tenants for investment purposes, you will need to factor in this long period before you can so any work or attempt to monetize the asset.
 Also, eviction laws can vary greatly state to state, so we suggest becoming familiar with the laws surrounding these proceedings and occupant protections in the state where the property is located.

-We get asked a lot of great questions when our clients call or email about buying their first occupied property, so we’ve listed some of the most common below, with the accompanying answers, to hopefully aid you in your journey.
+We get asked a lot of great questions when our clients call or email about buying their first occupied property.
+If you’re buying a house with existing tenants for the first time, we’ve listed some of the most common below with the accompanying answers to hopefully aid you in your journey.

 Question: Will the property be vacant when you purchase it?

 Answer: Typically the property will be still be occupied at the point of purchase, so plan accordingly!

 Question: Whose responsibility is it to evict the tenant (if needed)?

 Answer: The responsibility to evict will fall on the new owner after closing.